Qubit-oscillator relationships in the open quantum Rabi model: the role of dissipation: Dissipative quantum Rabi model and solution methods

-Since $\left\langle\sigma_y(t)\right\rangle$ can be derived from previous Eqs.~(\ref{eq:partsolx}-\ref{eq:partsolp}), we get access to $\left\langle\sigma_z(t)\right\rangle$ through the resonator observables over time.
-In particular, as found in the next section, the third term in Eq.~(\ref{eq:NHEM}) is only a small correction, not strongly dependent on time.
-Moreover, the mean number of bosons depends on the square of spin components.
-Therefore, this quantity provides the same results if the qubit is initially either in the up or down state. \\ In the case of a qubit state initially up along z direction, Eqs.~(\ref{eq:sigmax}-\ref{eq:sigmay}), but also Eqs.~(\ref{eq:sigmarenx}-\ref{eq:sigmareny}), vanish, therefore, Eq.~(\ref{eq:NHEM}) provides a direct link between the average excitation number and the z component of the spin.
-This is equivalent to the standard qubit readout.
-On the other hand, if the qubit is initially in a linear combination of up and down states along z direction, Eqs.~(\ref{eq:partsolx}-\ref{eq:partsolp}) are different from zero, hence the mean number of bosons in Eq.~(\ref{eq:NHEM}) displays a more complex time behaviour. \\ One of the aims of this paper is to extend the readout to the case of a qubit initially in a linear combination of up and down states in the presence of a bath.
+Since $\left\langle\sigma_y(t)\right\rangle$ can be derived from previous Eqs.~(\ref{eq:partsolx}-\ref{eq:partsolp}), we get access to $\left\langle\sigma_z(t)\right\rangle$ through the oscillator observables over time.
+In fact, we do not need to infer its sign, but the squared value is sufficient.
+That is because if $g$ can still be treated perturbatively, $\left\langle\sigma_z\right\rangle$ decreases in time linearly with a small slope in absolute value, oscillating with small oscillation amplitude, not changing sign.
+Moreover, starting from a qubit state on the equator of the Bloch sphere, $\left\langle\sigma_z\right\rangle$ remains zero up to the strong coupling regime for all times, if the coupling to the bath is small.
+In particular, as found in the next section, the third term in Eq.~(\ref{eq:NHEM}) is only a small correction, but it oscillates in time with the frequencies of the coupled system that allow us to read the qubit state. \\ In the case of a qubit state initially up along $z$ direction, Eqs.~(\ref{eq:sigmax}-\ref{eq:sigmay}), but also Eqs.~(\ref{eq:sigmarenx}-\ref{eq:sigmareny}), vanish, therefore, Eq.~(\ref{eq:NHEM}) provides a direct link between the average number of quanta in the oscillator and the $z$-component of the spin.
+This is our procedure to evaluate the $z$-component of the qubit in the Bloch sphere in time.
+On the other hand, if the qubit is initially in a linear combination of up and down states along $z$ direction, Eqs.~(\ref{eq:partsolx}-\ref{eq:partsolp}) are different from zero, hence the mean number of bosons in Eq.~(\ref{eq:NHEM}) displays a more complex time behaviour. \\ One of the aims of this paper is to characterise the effects of the bath on this procedure to read the state of a qubit initially in a linear combination of up and down states.
 Ultimately, the approximate but analytical solutions in Eqs.~(\ref{eq:partsolx}-\ref{eq:partsolp}-\ref{eq:NHEM}) are the functional relationships linking qubit and oscillator observables which will guide us in the remaining part of the paper.
 These equations explicitly show how it is possible with proper tuning to follow the qubit state through the oscillator time evolution.
 We will follow essentially this procedure in the next section: we determine oscillator observables from independent MPS simulations, then we will use the functional HEM Eqs.~(\ref{eq:partsolx}-\ref{eq:partsolp}-\ref{eq:NHEM}) to fit the MPS data for the oscillator observables by using MPS results for the spin components.
 In particular, the parameters of Eqs.~(\ref{eq:sigmarenx}-\ref{eq:sigmareny}) are obtained from MPS simulations.
 In the next section, we will call this procedure as $HEM+fit$.
-We will find that, up to the strong coupling regime, the agreement is excellent, implying that, by inverting Eqs.~(\ref{eq:partsolx}-\ref{eq:partsolp}-\ref{eq:NHEM}), the oscillator observables provide access to all three spin components, therefore to qubit state reconstruction.
+We will find that, up to the strong coupling regime, the agreement is excellent, implying that, by inverting Eqs.~(\ref{eq:partsolx}-\ref{eq:partsolp}-\ref{eq:NHEM}), the oscillator observables provide access to all three spin components, therefore to the Bloch vector evaluation.